-The Northern Territory has a long and continuous history of gold mining, with more than 20 million ounces of gold produced, primarily from three main goldfields in Pine Creek, Tennant Creek and the Tanami.
+The Northern Territory has a long and continuous history of gold mining, with around 20 million ounces of gold produced, primarily from three main goldfields in Pine Creek, Tennant Creek and the Tanami.

 Newmont-Goldcorp’s Tanami Operations, located 550km northwest of Alice Springs, has produced >8 Moz of gold, and remains the Territory’s largest gold operation, with remaining reserves and resources of 5.91 Moz.
 Mineralisation consists of high-grade Au-quartz veins in folded carbonaceous siltstone in the lower Dead Bullock Formation.

 The operations include the Callie deposit (>7.6 Moz), the 5.83 Moz Auron deposit, the Federation South Limb and the Liberator deposit.
 The total pre-mining gold endowment at the mine was 14.2 Moz at the end of 2017.
 Gold is processed at a plant at The Granites, 40km east of the mine.